robertmassaioli/my-reminders/resources/docs/faq.markdown

 #### Can I set a reminder for another person?

 The short answer is: no, by design.
-The service is called Remind me for Cloud and the intention is that you can only set reminders for yourself.
+The intention is that you can only set reminders for yourself.
+Being able to set reminders for other people opens up the potential for abusing the reminders system.
 We wanted to prevent people from spamming their co-workers with reminders.
 In the spirit of fostering good communication we currently do not intend to allow the creation of reminders for other people.

-If you want to make sure that somebody else does not forget about an issue we would prefer that you set a reminder for yourself that says something like "Remind bob not to forget this issue".
+If you want to make sure that somebody else does not forget about an issue then you can set a reminder for yourself that says something like "Remind bob not to forget this issue".

 #### How far in the future can I set reminders for in this service?